Pioneer Hockey History

 Simmering throughout the ‘70s and ‘80s, the Hill-Murray-White Bear Lake rivalry really intensified during the ‘90s.
 The two schools had always been linked geographically, but their inclusion in the same conference, combined with the Bears’ first ever postseason defeat of Hill-Murray in 1989, turned this into one of the best rivalries in all of Minnesota.
 From 1983-2003, no other school won a Section 3 title.

 In 1991, the Pioneers took a team-first, balanced scoring approach all the way to another state title.
 In that year, Section 3 was its own mini-state tournament, with Park ranked #1 in the final statewide coaches’ poll but seeded #2 in the section behind the Brian Bonin-led Bears of White Bear Lake.
 Hill-Murray squandered a five goal lead against Forest Lake and won in double overtime to barely get through the quarterfinal.
 They gave up a last second goal before dispatching Park in overtime and fell behind 3-0 but rallied to defeat White Bear Lake in the section final.
-The dramatic run climaxed when Hill-Murray became the only team to come back from a two-goal deficit in the state championship game, beating Duluth East 5-3 to become the last one-class state champion.
+The dramatic run climaxed when Hill-Murray became the first team to come back from a two-goal deficit in the state championship game, beating Duluth East 5-3 to become the last one-class state champion.

 In 1995, Hill-Murray helped organize the East Side Showdown holiday tournament at Aldrich Arena, and it turned out to be a blockbuster when the state’s three top-ranked teams were all scheduled in the same round-robin bracket.
 Before capacity crowds, Hill-Murray defeated Johnson and Duluth East twice, all in the span of a week, and finished the regular season 21-1 before losing in the playoffs to White Bear Lake for the third straight season.
 In 1997, the Pioneers returned to the state tournament, losing a triple overtime heartbreaker to eventual champion Edina in the semifinal.